UNITED'S ENERGY PLAYBOOK

 Ditch the tumble dryer and dry your clothes on a washing line or clotheshorse and you could save as much as £70* a year.
 Trying to dry clothes on a radiator only makes your boiler work harder so resist the temptation!

 Did you know?
-That’s a collective saving of around £250,000*
+That could result in a collective saving per year of around £250,000!*

 10. EVERYONE LOVES A TRANSFER 🔁

-Spend to Save - Invest in a more efficient boiler: If your boiler is more than 10 years old, it may be time to replace it with a more efficient one.
-Although this will involve an initial outlay, the long-term financial benefits of cost savings on energy bills will balance out the up-front expenditure.
-Check out our ‘Find a boiler’ tool HERE…
+Spend to Save - Invest in a more efficient heating solution.
+If your boiler is more than 10 years old, it may be time to replace it with a more efficient one.
+There is also the option to upgrade to a renewable heating system by installing an Air Source Heat Pump.
+Although these both involve an initial outlay, the long-term financial benefits of cost savings on energy bills will balance out.
+With grants currently available, there’s no time like the present to get your home fit & sustainable for the future of heat.
+Find out more about Baxi heating solutions & Government grants HERE.

 MORE INFORMATION ON HOW TO SAVE ENERGY